Jamerrone/weekly-nerd-blog/articles/article-2.md

 This is the second article of a short blog series where I will be sharing my experience, interesting findings and much more about frontend development.
 This series is part of an assignment for my “Everything Web” Minor course.
 I really hope you guys enjoy reading it as much as I enjoyed writing it.

 Today we will be focussing on two major topics.
 First I will talk a bit about browser support and _"feature detection"_.
-Secondly, I will be explaining how to import or _"fetch"_ the content from an HTML file into another one.
-While these topics may sound nonrelated, they are actually depended on each other.
+Secondly, I will be explaining how to import or _"fetch"_ the content from an external HTML file into another one.
+While these topics may sound non-related, they are actually depended on each other.
 You will understand it soon enough.
 Fetching content from another file can be very helpful for us developers, while also providing a better and faster experience for our users.

 ## What is feature detection anyway?

 "Feature detection involves working out whether a browser supports a certain block of code, and running different code dependent on whether it does (or doesn't), so that the browser can always provide a working experience rather crashing/erroring in some browsers." — [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection)

 In other words, Feature Detection is the art of detecting whether a given browser supports a feature we want to use or not.
 In case it doesn't, we may choose to provide an alternated option, also called the fallback.
-We can also choose to skip the nonsupported feature altogether.
+We can also choose to skip the non-supported feature altogether.

 ### Example: